haberdashPI/german_track/_research/plans.md

-+ increase time resolution
-THOUGHTS:
-  - what to do about high 6-sec classifications? at the moment I'm just going to focus on earlier time points, but what is up with that??

 - split out the frequency bands, classify bin each separately with the above selected hyper-parameters
 + question: hit v miss? (just correct not high salience or object vs. global)

-- when I look at hit vs miss, the strong implication is that on a hit, you hold that result in mind, and this is reflected in the ability to classify the reading, suggesting, potentially that it requires active maintenance given all of the distracting sounds present in the task (could stop trials short at random points interspersed with actual target points, to eliminate this memory load)
+  - what to do about high 6-sec classifications? at the moment I'm just going to focus on earlier time points, but what is up with that??

 NOTE: changing to using before window starting at 0, which seems to work just as well and is easier to explain and interpret